Chinese Masterpieces

 Guan Yao Ribbed Vase: An Exceptional Example, This Official Xiuneisi Inner Kiln Vase, Inscribed was Crafted for the Imperial Court of the Southern Song Dynasty (1127-1279)

 Upon examining the collections of esteemed institutions worldwide, one would be hard-pressed to identify a more exquisite masterpiece than the Guan Yao ribbed vase from the Southern Song Dynasty, as illustrated below.
 This exceptional piece is believed to have been crafted in the renowned Xiuneisi inner kiln.
 It exhibits a thick, opaque pale blue glaze with a subtle greenish tint, achieved through multiple applications and successive firings.
-The substantial glaze coat thins notably around the rim, revealing a deep ochre-brown biscotti underneath, along with a delicate, faint crackle across the surface.
+The substantial glaze coat thins notably around the rim, revealing a deep ochre-brown biscuit underneath, along with a delicate, faint crackle across the surface.
 The vase's form demonstrates a remarkable balance, indicative of the skill of a master potter.
 Such wares are characterized by their finely crafted bodies, which are notably thinner than the glaze applied.
 Additionally, the base prominently features the official government mark, affirming its authenticity.
 Following the incursions of the Jin armies, the Imperial Court relocated from the Northern Song Dynasty to Hangzhou in 1127 A.D., where the Southern Song Dynasty was subsequently established. ppjrs

 (click on photos to enlarge)

-Contact me for Price
+Contact me for the Price

 Southern Song Dynasty Guan Yao Official Xiuneisi Inner Kiln Imperial Guan Ware Marked and Period Arrow-Shaped Vase